AvianFinance/Backend/README.md

 > Step 01 : Choose the smart contract you want from the contracts folder.

-> Step 02 : Do any required modification in the constructor.
+> Step 02 : Do any required modification in the code.

 > Step 03 : Compile the smart contract via,